 Merci.
 A popular department store (and tourist stop), Merci is full of everything from cute and simple homewares to contemporary designer brands.
 They also have a café and canteen, both of which we loved.

 The Frankie Shop.
 This cute little shop is exactly the kind of boutique all the cool Instagram chicks go to.
 They have a NYC location but the Paris location will always be special to me because I found the best pair of pants there, and I swear it was fate.

 Le Labo.
 The staff here was really friendly and eager to talk about the various perfumes.
 I convinced my sister to get me Vanille 44 (the Paris scent) for my birthday and every time I wear it, I feel exceptionally Parisian.

 Shakespeare and Company.
 It took us almost two hours and lots of walking to find this iconic bookstore but it was worth the effort.
-I usually happy to be a bookstore but I couldn't temper my excitement at being here.
+I’m usually happy to be in a bookstore but I really couldn't temper my excitement at being here.
 Of course I had to buy some books, if only to get the S&Co stamp in them.

 If there's one thing I learnt from this trip is that as much as you can plan, sometimes the best things are found spontaneously.
 Paris is a pretty walkable city--but you've got to wear comfortable shoes--and is best discovered on foot.
 My favourite moments were genuinely just walking the streets.